 1. Net Energy Metering

-Net energy metering (NEM) is a billing arrangement that allows solar customers to receive utility bill credit equivalent to their retail rate for any solar energy they feed into the grid in excess of what they consume onsite.
-It essentially allows the utility meter to “spin backwards,” so that over the course of a year, solar customers pay only for the net amount of electricity pulled from the grid beyond the amount of electricity generated by their solar system.
-If you are served by a Community Choice Aggregator (CCA), you may be eligible to receive NEM compensation for solar generation at rates that are above retail.
+Net energy metering (NEM) is a billing arrangement that allows businesses with solar installations to receive utility bill credit equivalent to their retail rate for any solar energy they feed into the grid in excess of what they consume onsite.
+Companies that are served by a Community Choice Aggregator (CCA) may be eligible to receive NEM compensation for solar generation at rates that are above retail.

 While the NEM program is uncapped, the California Public Utilities Commission (CPUC) plans to revisit and revise the NEM tariff in the next few years, so now is the time to consider a solar investment.
 Regardless of any changes to NEM that the CPUC adopts in the future, energy users that install solar now will have their current arrangement protected for 20 years.